The Story Of 'Remorse' 1974 by James Elliott

 Anyway, originally as a photographer I perceived Photography as painting the entire canvas in mid air and chucking it all at the canvas in one hit.
 I knew that to take Photography to next level, I would need to control and introduce alchemy into this process.
 So I thought lets begin by increasing the number of exposures, introducing layers of light and moving away from the ubiquitous instantaneous snapshot.
 Above all I wanted to creatively and technically master control of the medium.
 To do with light, time, space, mass, perspective and viewpoint, what painters did with paint.
 Perhaps a little more.
 To find emotion in the machine.
 Passion and fire.
 Perhaps even a little of the Divine.
 And to paint with technology, a truly universal art for the electronic age.

 So now, being as I was in my Gothic phase, I wanted to create images with just elements of a body.
 Floating heads, arms, hands...... but I couldn't find a way that worked flawlessly to the standard I required.
 I always thought montage looked amateurish.
 It looked pretty much like what it was - cut and paste.
 This was unacceptable.
-It would require a perfect lie, the perfect work of fiction, to reveal something deeper.
+It would require the perfect lie, a perfect work of fiction, to reveal something deeper.
 Perchance something of the spiritual.

 I tried a myriad of attempts to mask the image at the lens, which just produced many crude failures.
 Eventually, I came up with the idea of creating a miniature, portable, camera obscura masking device (a portable dark chamber for the camera).
 This would completely enclose the entire principal camera, but with rear access to the viewfinder.
 A camera within a camera, but at the front end, instead of a lens, there would be masking devices.
 The whole assembly would fix between the tripod and the base of the camera and feature rigid, sliding, spring loaded masks, as well as removable glass panels for more complex masking.